-On the last Monday of May, our nation will come together to observe Memorial Day and honor the men and women who gave their lives in service of our country.
-Throughout the National Park System, many sites will hold events in memoriam of the greatest sacrifice made by these brave American veterans, while other sites stand as permanent tributes to fallen soldiers year-round.
+On the last Monday of May, our nation comes together to observe Memorial Day and honor the men and women who gave their lives in service of our country and many national parks provide places for reflection and commemoration of those who sacrificed themselves to protect our nation.

 “It is rather for us to be here dedicated to the great task remaining before us – that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion…” – President Abraham Lincoln; November 19, 1863

 The National Park Foundation (NPF)'s work in preserving history and culture in our parks helps safeguard the historic sites and collections that hold our shared history, helping all people gain a deeper understanding of parks as our common ground and shared inheritance.
 Explore some of the ways you can honor the memory of U.S. military members in our national parks.

 Visit the Site of a Battlefield

 From the birth of our nation to the moments which shaped its history, battlefields protected by the National Park Service preserve the complex history of military campaigns fought on American soil, in all their struggles and their triumphs.
 Parks such as Minute Man National Historical Park, which preserves the battlefields of Lexington and Concord during the American Revolution, and Palo Alto Battlefield National Historical Park, which marks the 1846 clash of Mexican and U.S. troops, help visitors illuminate these pivotal moments of conflict in the very places these historic events happened.
 Immersing yourself history connects you to those who fought and those who were lost during these battles.